kageru/selphybot/README.md

   but it’s been running and moderating a 1000+ user server for over a year with relatively little maintenance.

 [1]: While arrow is great, adding it to a project after the fact leads to a very weird combination of FP and non-FP constructs.
 Would not recommend in production.
+This was also built in an early version of arrow that still had `Kind` and other concepts that were scrapped later, but I don’t plan to update that ever.
+The bot can keep running as-is until it breaks.